openstack-archive/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

 * All hosts will have [apic_external_network:ext] section in the *ml2_config_cisco.ini* file, if configured though Fuel web UI.

-* All controllers have pip apicapi installed
+* All controllers have python-apicapi package installed

 * If LLDP is using - see US1 for configuration options that should be added.